-Old World, 2021's best new strategy game, borrows its most radical mechanic from Microsoft Word.
+Old World, a historical 4X that feels like a step forward for the genre, borrows its most radical mechanic from Microsoft Word.
 Hit Ctrl-Z, and you can undo any action.

 Typically this is a function reserved for typos, but developer Mohawk Games gives us the power to turn back time across warfronts, city districts, and rural pastures.
 Did you send out a battalion of spearmen to the wrong sector and muck up your adjacency bonus?
 Undo.
 Did you misread the defense integers and accidentally sacrifice a settler in a profoundly stupid way?
 Undo.
 Did you decide your heir was going to study philosophy when, on second thought, maybe he'd be better as a mathematician?
 Undo.
 Literally every action in Old World can be immediately rolled back with no consequences.
 The game will not call you a nincompoop for your tactical blunders, nor will it dock your score of any points at the end of the era for the amassed Ctrl-Zs.
 In Old World, everybody makes mistakes.